Laurence Olivier: 1938–1944: Hollywood and war years

 In 1943, at the behest of the Ministry of Information, Olivier began working on Henry V. Originally he had no intention of taking the directorial duties, but ended up directing and producing, in addition to taking the title role.
 He was assisted by an Italian internee, Filippo Del Giudice, who had been released to produce propaganda for the Allied cause.
 The decision was made to film the battle scenes in neutral Ireland, where it was easier to find the 650 extras.
 John Betjeman, the press attaché at the British embassy in Dublin, played a key liaison role with the Irish government in making suitable arrangements.
 The film was released in November 1944.
 Brooke, writing for the BFI, considers that it "came too late in the Second World War to be a call to arms as such, but formed a powerful reminder of what Britain was defending."
 The music for the film was written by William Walton, "a score that ranks with the best in film music", according to the music critic Michael Kennedy.
 Walton also provided the music for Olivier's next two Shakespearean adaptations, Hamlet (1948) and Richard III (1955).
 Henry V was warmly received by critics.
 The reviewer for The Manchester Guardian wrote that the film combined "new art hand-in-hand with old genius, and both superbly of one mind", in a film that worked "triumphantly".
 The critic for The Times considered that Olivier "plays Henry on a high, heroic note and never is there danger of a crack", in a film described as "a triumph of film craft".
-There were Oscar nominations for the film, including Best Picture and Best Actor, but it won none and Olivier was instead presented with a "Special Award".
+He won the National Board of Review Award for Best Actor and the New York Film Critics Circle Award for Best Actor for his performance.
+It received four Academy Award nominations, including Best Picture and Best Actor, but it won none, and Olivier was instead presented with an Academy Honorary Award for "his outstanding achievement as actor, producer and director in bringing Henry V to the screen."
 He was unimpressed, and later commented that "this was my first absolute fob-off, and I regarded it as such."